-These 8 innovative swimwear companies will keep you looking (and feeling) great all summer
+These 8 innovative swimwear brands will keep you looking (and feeling) great all summer

 GOOD AMERICAN

-In the spirit of its Always Fits denim line, Good American recently introduced an Aways Fit Swim collection that stretches to accommodate fluctuating sizes.
+In the spirit of its Always Fits denim line, Good American recently introduced an Always Fits Swim collection that stretches to accommodate fluctuating sizes.
 The minimalist textured pieces joined Good American’s existing swim lineup this month with easy-to-wear styles that can stretch or shrink between two sizes—for example, size 1-2 fits a small, a medium, and anywhere in between.

 EVERLANE